yoanmalie/d8-theming-guide/README.md

 [Twig autoescape enabled](https://www.drupal.org/node/2296163) by default.
 This means that every string printed from a Twig template (anything between `{{ }}`) gets escaped.

+> Escape a string means to reduce ambiguity characters in a string.

 ### Printing a variable

 To print a simple variable in a template, use `{{ variable }}`.
 It's possible to let the varible go through a filter before printing it.
 This can be done using `{{ varible|filter }}`.